timescale/terraform-provider-timescale/docs/index.md

 }

 # Authenticate using client credentials.
-# They are issued through the Timescale Cloud UI.
+# They are issued through the Timescale UI.
 # When required, they will exchange for a short-lived JWT to do the calls.
 provider "timescale" {
   project_id = var.ts_project_id